jadenalesi/past-projects/GeneticAlgorithm/README.txt

 This is a Genetic Algorithm I helped to create as part of my Introduction to Artificial Intelligence Project.

+Included is both the code for the Genetic algorithm itself (GA.py) and the small report that was submitted along with the project.

 The Algorithm is designed to optimize a workday based on the time a task takes and the priority of a task, as given in lines 232 and 233, respectively.

 For this project, I designed and implemented the means of generating the inital population of chromosomes, the parent selection process, and the replacement process.